 All three plans also cover trip cancellation or interruption, baggage loss, and 24/7 worldwide support, as well as extras like rental car coverage and pre-existing condition waivers.
 We appreciate that John Hancock guarantees solid coverage, no matter which one of its policies fits your budget.

 John Hancock is the only company we reached out to that beat Travelex for customer service.
 The representatives we spoke to were warm, helpful, and well-informed; we could tell they knew the policies inside and out.
 What’s more, they picked up the phone in less than a minute.
 If we were stuck at the airport or injured in an accident abroad, that’s exactly the kind of responsiveness we’d hope for from our travel insurance company.

 Kids not included

-Unlike Travelex and Allianz, John Hancock does not include minors on their parents’ travel insurance policies.
+Unlike Travelex and Allianz Global Assistance, John Hancock does not include minors on their parents’ travel insurance policies.
 That means your price will go up for each child covered.
 The price hike isn’t extreme — generally around $50 per child in our experience — but the larger your group is, the larger your premium will be.
 This is why we recommend John Hancock first and foremost for solo travelers or groups of adults.